raspberrypilearning/guess-the-flag/en/step_1.md

 ## Introduction

 In this resource, you will create a flag quiz to test yourself and your friends.
-Six flags and the name of a country are displayed, and you have to click on the correct flag to match the country.
+In the quiz, six flags and the name of a country are displayed, and you have to click on the correct flag to match the country.

 ### What you will make

 --- no-print ---
-Click on the flag belonging to the country for which you are being asked.
+Click on the flag of the country for which you are being asked.

 <div class="scratch-preview">
   <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/255467433/?autostart=false" frameborder="0"></iframe>